TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 26/Genesis 26.4.md

 ---

-and I will multiply thy seed as the stars of heaven, and will give unto thy seed all these lands; and in thy seed shall all the nations of the earth be blessed;
+I will multiply your seed as the stars of the sky, and will give to your seed all these lands.
+In your seed will all the nations of the earth be blessed,